- Antisocial Behaviour Policy

 The case will then be assessed and an appropriate course of action taken.
 Further investigations need to be made.
 These should be carried out as quickly as possible and the case should be reviewed and reassessed within an agreed timescale.
 Actions that may be considered, include but are not limited to:

-- No action required because there's no case to answer.
+- No action is required because there's no case to answer.

 - Informal resolution where an understanding has been reached.